YunoHost-Apps/my_webapp_ynh/doc/POST_INSTALL.md

 - If a database was installed, the SFTP password is the same as the database password
 - If no database was installed, a random password was generated and displayed during the installation process

+**SFTP Credentials File**: A file named `sftp_password.txt` has been created in your installation directory (`__INSTALL_DIR__`) containing all the SFTP connection details.
+This file is automatically displayed on your web pages and can be deleted after you've noted the information.

 {% endif %}

 ## Application Information